 Are DOIs required to enable PlumX Metrics in Digital Commons?

-Does Digital Commons support Altmetric badges?
+Does Digital Commons support Altmetric badges in addition to the Plum Prints?